1. A complete change of physical form or substance.

 4. A new form, the butterfly, arises from it

-In the entire process, what is important?
+In the entire process, what is essential?
 And what is important to whom?
 The only individual involved is the caterpillar.
 Humans who judge and flowers to be eaten are bystanders, and the butterfly has not been born, yet.

 The caterpillar ended up dead, futsh, gone, kaput.
 He died after an illness from a fatal infection, which he had carried from birth and could not do anything about it.
 Growing and becoming food for his killer was his purpose of life and dying has always been his destiny.

 Did he suffer?
 Did he feel hopeless and helpless?
 Did he search for a reason, a purpose of his life?
-Did he leave something of value behind for posterity?
-Did he believe in an afterlife, nirvana, a higher being with a bigger plan who knows what is going on?
+Did he leave something of value for posterity?
+Did he believe in an afterlife, nirvana, a sublime being with a higher plan who knows what is going on?

 3. Or the life of the butterfly?

 The life of the butterfly?
 Not really.
 As stated before, it has not been born, yet, so it would not matter at all.
-It may matter to the flowers who need pollination, but yet again, this could be achieved by having more bees.
+It may matter to the flowers who need pollination performed by the butterfly, but yet again, this could be achieved by having more bees.
 Finally, humans have plenty of other pretty things for their delectation.